codersasank/ankideck-german-b1-wordlist/README.md

 2. Layout files of the Anki cards (back_template.txt , front_template.txt, styling.txt)
 3. CSV file (tab delimited) used to create the deck
 4. XLSX file which contains the wordlist and is used to run Python scripts
-5. Python scripts to generate DeepL transalations and TTS Audio files (my own scripts)
+5. Python scripts to generate DeepL translations and TTS Audio files (my own scripts)